filthz/sismargaret/README.md

 ### 2. Download the custom miner and add your API key to application.yml
 Download the supplementary files from https://github.com/filthz/sismargaret/archive/refs/heads/main.zip and extract them somewhere.
-Next, download the main file (sismargaret-miner) from https://github.com/filthz/sismargaret/releases and put it in the same location as the supplementary files.
+Next, download the main miner (sismargaret-miner) from https://github.com/filthz/sismargaret/releases and put it in the same location as the supplementary files.
 Dockerfile and sismargaret-miner should be in the same folder.
 Now, open application.yml with your favorite text editor and paste your API key into the `authToken` field, like this:
 ```
 cadoPath: "/cado-nfs/cado-nfs.py"